aroramrinaal/Spotistats/README.md

 # Spotistats

-Spotistats is a data analysis and visualization project based on your Spotify streaming history.
-The project leverages Python, Pandas, Matplotlib, Seaborn, and Word Cloud to provide insights into your listening habits.
+Spotistats is a data analysis and visualization project based on personal Spotify streaming history.
+Spotify is one of the most famous and popular music streaming platforms.
+This project aims to explore and analyze the user's Spotify usage to gain useful insights into their listening habits.